 - Direct complaints from recipients to blacklist providers

-Some of these are seemingly unavoidable.
-Writing great, engaging copy is a challenge enough without these silly hurdles.
-So, let’s go over what you can do before or after ending up on an IP Blacklist.
+Some of these are unavoidable.
+Writing excellent and engaging copy is a challenge enough without these silly hurdles.
+So, let’s go over what you can do before or after ending up on an IP Blacklist:

 The Best Preventative Measures